vicariousdrama/nodeyez/README.md

 This python script is useful if you have a Slushpool account.
 To use it, you'll want to add a profile for monitoring with read access.
 You can do that on the [Access Profiles page](https://slushpool.com/settings/access/).
 The Limited read-only permission is sufficient for the API calls made.

 ![sample image of slushpool](./images/slushpool.png)

+Dependencies:
+- An account on Slushpool
+- An access token for Slushpool (Limited read-only)
+- External calls to https://slushpool.com for "accounts/rewards" and "accounts/profile"
+  - Not using torify

 Before running the script, you should review it
 ```